csunyy/SmartCuckoo/README.md

+# SmartCuckoo

-# SmartCuckoo> An Efficient Hashing Scheme for Scalable Metadata Query Services
+> A Fast and Cost-Efficient Hashing Index Scheme for cloud Storage Systems